expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 Initiates the purchase flow to buy the item associated with this productId.
 This function is void and the result must be handled in the callback that you passed in to `setPurchaseListener`.
 This will display a prompt to the user which will allow them to either buy the item or cancel the purchase.

+Remember, you have to query an item's details via `getProductsAsync` and set the purchase listener before you attempt to buy an item.

 #### Arguments

 - **productId (_string_)** -- The product ID of the item you want to buy.